negrinho/deep_architect/dev/CONTRIBUTING.md

 If code in the `contrib` folder breaks and the code owner does not fix it by issuing a pull request in a timely manner, we reserve the right to move the code to the `dev` folder.
+The `dev` folder serves to store code that contains a sketch of some interesting functionality, but due to some reason, it is not fully functional yet or it has not been refactored well enough to be integrated as part of `contrib`.
+Unmaintained code will be moved to `dev` upon breakage.

 Code that is part of the contrib folder may eventually be refactored into code that is part of the darch folder.
+Similarly, code in the dev folder may be refactored in code that goes in the contrib folder.
 In case this happens, it is the responsibility of the developers of DeepArchitect to maintain it.
+To create a new contrib folder, it is best it is best to first discuss scope to make sure that contributions are done at a good level of detail.
+For the dev folder, we do not impose these restrictions.
+The `dev` folder should be used sparsely though.
+We will only accept incomplete contributions to the dev folder if it is determined that they showcase an important functionality and there is sufficient reason to include even without it being completed in functionality or scope.
+For cases where the functionality is indeed complete in terms of functionality or scope, we recommend the contributor to refactor its contribution in some thing that can be included in the contrib folder and reused by other users of DeepArchitect.

+Cross-pollination between `contrib` and `dev` folders is expected and encouraged.
+One example of when this would make sense would be if a few contrib folders already had some useful functionality, but a contributor wanted to extend it and encapsulate it in a more coherent contrib subfolder.
+This scheme allows DeepArchitect to evolve without committing to major refactoring decisions upfront.

+If the foreseen contribution is better seen as an extension or fix to an existing contrib folder, please check with the active contributors for how to

 <!-- only for the code that is derived from the model. -->